 Have you ever wondered what that final number is called after you've meticulously multiplied two or more numbers together?
 It's a question that might seem simple, but it opens the door to understanding the fundamental concepts of mathematics.
-Think back to your school days, learning the times tables, and the satisfaction of getting the right answer.
+Still, think back to your school days, learning the times tables, and the satisfaction of getting the right answer.
 But what is that "right answer" officially called?

 Main Subheading: The Result of Multiplication

 The result of multiplication is called the product.
+When you multiply two numbers, say 5 and 3, the product is 15.
 This term is used universally in mathematics and is crucial for accurately describing and discussing multiplicative operations.
-When you multiply two numbers, say 5 and 3, the product is 15.
 This simple concept is the foundation for more complex mathematical principles.

 Comprehensive Overview